 Date Title Speakers Readings

 expected to Tutorial Discussion

-learn the TBC
+learn the ТВС

 procedural

 aspects of

 the criminal

 legal

 system.

+System.

 Unveiling

 Indonesia's

 Criminal

 Legal

 System: A

 Visit to

 Museum

 POLRI

 Discover

 the

 intricacies

 of law

 enforcemen

 t in

 Indonesia

 with a field

 trip to

 Museum

 Polri.
 This

 visit offers

 students a

 deeper understandi

 ng of the

 criminal

 legal

 system,

 focusing on

 its

 procedural

 aspects.

 Explore the

 history,

 Date Title Speakers Readings

 roles, and

 contribution

 s of law

 enforcemen

 t in

 maintaining

 justice and

 order,

 gaining

 valuable

 insights into

 Indonesia's

 legal

 framework

 Seminar 5: Required:

 Gary F. Bell, Codification and Decodification: The

 Navigating State of the Civil and Commercial Codes in

 Indonesia's Indonesia, in Wen-Yeu Wang (ed.), Codification

 Legal in East Asia: Selected Papers from the 2nd IACL

 Landscape: Thematic Conference (2014), pp 39-50.

 Intellectual

 Property, Optional:

 Halal Petra Mahy, The Evolution of Company Law in

 Certification Indonesia: An Exploration of Legal Innovation

 , and the and Stagnation, 61(2) The American Journal of

 Rise of Comparative Law 377-432 (2013).

 Sharia

 6 26 Banking ТВС Gary F. Bell, Formation of Contract and

-Nov 150 Stipulations for Third Parties in Indonesia, in
+Nov - 1.
+Stipulations for Third Parties in Indonesia, in

 This Mindy Chen-Wishart, Alexander Loke, & Stefan

 seminar will Vogenauer (eds.), Formation and Third Party

 explore key Beneficiaries (Oxford University Press, 2021).

 areas of pp.365-395.

-private and
+private and Deuteen Alder Netheniel Managurages & Day W

 business Royhan Akbar, Nathaniel Mangunsong, & Dan W.

-Ì law in Puchniak, The Abolition of Independent
+law in Puchniak, The Abolition of Independent

-Indonesia, Directors in Indonesia: Rationally Autochthonous
+Indonesia, focusing on Directors in Indonesia: Rationally Autochthonous

 focusing on or Foolishly Idiosyncratic?, European Corporate

 intellectual Governance Institute - Law Working Paper No.

 property 802 (2024).

-rights, the
+rights, the Halal Cortification and Sharia Panking

 regulatory Halal Certification and Sharia Banking

-Date Title Speakers Readings

-framework

-for halal Required:

-certification, Cammack and Feener, The Islamic Legal System

-and the in Indonesia, 21 Pacific Rim Law & Policy 13-42

-growing (2012).

-role of

-Sharia Recommended:

-banking.
-Michelle Limenta, Bayan M. Edis, & Oscar

-Participants Fernando, Disabling Labelling in Indonesia:

-will gain a Invoking WTO Laws in the Wake of Halal Policy

-deeper Objectives.
+Date Title Speakers Readings Date Title framework for halal certification, and the growing role of Sharia banking.
+Participants will gain a deeper understandi ng of legal compliance and business practices in these sectors.
+Speakers Required: Cammack and Feener, The Islamic Legal System in Indonesia, 21 Pacific Rim Law & Policy 13-42 (2012).
+Recommended: Michelle Limenta, Bayan M. Edis, & Oscar Fernando, Disabling Labelling in Indonesia: Invoking WTO Laws in the Wake of Halal Policy Objectives.
 World Trade Review.
-2018;17(3):451-

-understandi 476.

-ng of legal

-compliance Syafiq Hasim, The Politics of 'Halal': From

-and Cultural to Structural Shariatisation in Indonesia

-business 22(1) Australian Journal of Asian Law 81-

-practices in 97(2022).

-these

-sectors.
-Bowen, Islam, Law, and Equality in Indonesia: An

-Anthropology of Public Reasoning Cambridge

-University Press, 2010. ch.
-5.

-Tutorial Discussion

-What distinguishes the Indonesian Halal

-certification from the Kosher certification in

-Australia?

-Which legal concern do you find most prominent

-in Indonesia's method of halal certification?

-What is the most compelling rationale for the

-growth of the Indonesian halal certification

-industry in light of the WTO's normative

-requirements for the global integration of

-national markets?

-Can Indonesia's mandate for all halal products to

-obtain a Halal Certificate be interpreted as a

-violation of World Trade Organization (WTO)

-regulations?
+2018;17(3):451- 476.
+Syafiq Hasim, The Politics of 'Halal': From Cultural to Structural Shariatisation in Indonesia 22(1) Australian Journal of Asian Law 81- 97(2022).
+Bowen, Islam, Law, and Equality in Indonesia: An Anthropology of Public Reasoning Cambridge University Press, 2010. ch.
+5. Tutorial Discussion What distinguishes the Indonesian Halal certification from the Kosher certification in Australia?
+Which legal concern do you find most prominent in Indonesia's method of halal certification?
+What is the most compelling rationale for the growth of the Indonesian halal certification industry in light of the WTO's normative requirements for the global integration of national markets?
+Can Indonesia's mandate for all halal products to Can Indonesia's mandate for all halal products to obtain a Halal Certificate be interpreted as a violation of World Trade Organization (WTO) regulations?